-Reference Title Summary Application date of standard Application date for Group AASB 9, and relevant amending standards Financial Instruments AASB 9 replaces AASB 139 Financial Instruments: Recognition and Measurement.
-Except for certain trade receivables, an entity initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
+Reference Title Summary Application date of standard Application date for Group AASB 9, and relevant amending Financial Instruments AASB 9 replaces AASB 139 Financial Instruments: Recognition and Measurement.
+1 January 2018 1 July 2018 standards Except for certain trade receivables, an entity initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
 Debt instruments are subsequently measured at fair value through profit or loss (FVTPL), amortised cost, or fair value through other comprehensive income (FVOCI), on the basis of their contractual cash flows and the business model under which the debt instruments are held.
 There is a fair value option (FVO) that allows financial assets on initial recognition to be designated as FVTPL if that eliminates or significantly reduces an accounting mismatch.
 Equity instruments are generally measured at FVTPL.
 However, entities have an irrevocable option on an instrument-by-instrument basis to present changes in the fair value of non-trading instruments in other comprehensive income (OCI) without subsequent reclassification to profit or loss.
 For financial liabilities designated as FVTPL using the FVO, the amount of change in the fair value of such financial liabilities that is attributable to changes in credit risk must be presented in OCI.
 The remainder of the change in fair value is presented in profit or loss, unless presentation in OCI of the fair value change in respect of the liability's credit risk would create or enlarge an accounting mismatch in profit or loss.
 All other AASB 139 classification and measurement requirements for financial liabilities have been carried forward into AASB 9, including the embedded derivative separation rules and the criteria for using the FVO.
 The incurred credit loss model in AASB 139 has been replaced with an expected credit loss model in AASB 9.
-The requirements for hedge accounting have been amended to more closely align hedge accounting with risk management, establish a more principle- based approach to hedge accounting and address inconsistencies in the hedge accounting model in AASB 139.
-1 January 2018 1 July 2018
+The requirements for hedge accounting have been amended to more closely align hedge accounting with risk management, establish a more principle-based approach to hedge accounting and address inconsistencies in the hedge accounting model in AASB 139.
+Based on the Company's initial assessment, there will be no significant change from the current measurement of the Company's financial instruments.
+AASB 15, and relevant amending standards Revenue from Contracts with Customers AASB 15 replaces all existing revenue requirements in Australian Accounting Standards (AASB 111 Construction Contracts, AASB 118 Revenue, AASB Interpretation 13 Customer Loyalty Programmes, AASB Interpretation 15 Agreements for the Construction of Real Estate, AASB Interpretation 18 Transfers of Assets from Customers and AASB Interpretation 131 Revenue - Barter Transactions Involving Advertising Services) and applies to all revenue arising from contracts with customers, unless the contracts are in the scope of other standards, such as AASB 117 Leases (or AASB 16 Leases, once applied).
+1 January 2018 1 July 2018 The core principle of AASB 15 is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that